CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Launch time usage benchmarking results](assets/benchmarking/launch-14.png)

-The difference in age and processing power between the iPhone 6s and 14 Pro can clearly be seen here.
-The older device launches the same application (4-layered modular with dynamic linking) about 10 times more slowly than the new device, while the iPhone Xs is about half as fast as the latest iPhone.
-While the iPhone 6s takes 14.4 s to launch the 4-layered modular application with dynamic linking, the iPhone Xs takes 2.94 s and the iPhone 14 Pro takes 1.54 s.
-This reduction in launch time for the newer iPhone models is greater than the improvement in device specs over the years.
+The difference in age and processing power between the iPhone 6s and the 14 Pro is clearly visible here.
+The older device launches the same application (four-layer modular with dynamic linking) about 10 times slower than the new device, while the iPhone Xs is about half as fast as the latest iPhone.
+While the iPhone 6s takes 14.4 s to launch the four-layer modular application with dynamic linking, the iPhone Xs takes 2.94 s and the iPhone 14 Pro takes 1.54 s.
+This reduction in launch time for the newer iPhone models is greater than the improvement in device specifications over the years.

-The figures also show very clearly that having more dynamic frameworks is the greatest factor contributing to the application launch time.
-While the tested 4-layered application has 300 frameworks, the 3-layered and Core-separated application have about 200 frameworks, a clear increase in launch time from the 3-layered to the 4-layered applications can be seen across all devices.
-This effect is also visible with fewer frameworks (by a factor of 10, resulting in 30 frameworks for the 4-layered application and 20 frameworks for the 3-layered and Core-separated), though with less margin.
+The figures also clearly show that having more dynamic frameworks is the biggest contributor to application startup time.
+While the tested four-layer application has 300 frameworks, and the three-layer and core-separated application have around 200 frameworks, there is a clear increase in launch time from the three-layer to the four-layer application across all devices.
+This effect is also seen with fewer frameworks (by a factor of 10, resulting in 30 frameworks for the four-layer application and 20 frameworks for the 3-layer and core-separated), but with a smaller margin.
 The results with fewer dynamic frameworks are marked accordingly.
-The reduction in launch time for 10 times fewer dynamic frameworks, however, does not result in a 10 times reduction in launch time.
-For the iPhone 14 Pro, going from 300 to 30 frameworks in the 4-layered modular architecture (in Figure 4.2), results in a launch time increase by a factor of roughly `7.7`.
+However, the reduction in startup time with 10 times fewer dynamic frameworks does not translate into a 10 times reduction in startup time.
+For the iPhone 14 Pro, the reduction from 300 to 30 frameworks in the four-layer modular architecture results in an decrease of the start time by a factor of about 7.7.

 With static linking, no dynamic frameworks need to be loaded at all.
 This results in a very fast application cold launch time for all three devices, comparable to the monolith launch time.
 While the iPhone 6s is still only about half as fast as the iPhone 14 Pro, a launch time of 0.13s, 0.16s and 0.33s respectively is still fast compared to the launch times with dynamic linking.

-With mergeable libraries, the launch time of an app can be reduced quite significantly for production built apps.
-All dynamic frameworks that are not needed in your app extensions will get merged into the main executable as if they were statically linked.
-This means that the frameworks no longer need to be dynamically loaded on app start.
+Mergeable libraries can significantly reduce the startup time of production-built applications.
+Any dynamic frameworks that are not needed in your app extensions are merged into the main executable as if they were statically linked.
+This means that the frameworks no longer need to be dynamically loaded on app startup.

-Frameworks shared with your app extensions (for example a widget), can not be merged into the main app executable, as the app extensions still depend on these dynamic frameworks.
-If they would be merged into the app extensions as well, the code inside the frameworks would be shipped twice to all users: once merged into the main executable and once merged into the app extension.
+Frameworks that are shared with your app extensions (for example, a widget) cannot be merged into the main app executable because the app extensions still depend on these dynamic frameworks.
+If they were also merged into the app extensions, the code inside the frameworks would be shipped twice to all users: once merged into the main executable and once merged into the app extension.
-The frameworks will only be merged for release builds, meaning for debug builds, all the benefits of dynamically linked libraries are still there.
+The frameworks are only merged for release builds, meaning that debug builds still have all the benefits of dynamically linked libraries.

-The generated app in the four-layered-architecture has also been tested for launch time: the same application that took 1.5 seconds to launch on the iPhone 14 Pro only took 0.15 seconds to launch with mergeable libraries enabled.
+The generated app in the four-layer architecture was also tested for launch time: the same app that took 1.5 seconds to launch on the iPhone 14 Pro took only 0.15 seconds to launch with mergeable libraries enabled.
 The same application with static linking took 0.12 seconds to launch.
-With that, it can be concluded that apps built with mergeable libraries take about the same time to launch as statically linked applications.
+This suggests that apps built with mergeable libraries take about the same time to launch as statically linked apps.

 ## Conclusion
-When building apps in the described modular architecture, some considerations need to be taken from the results of the benchmark results.
+When building applications in the modular architecture described above, the benchmark results suggest a number of considerations.

-- If mergeable libraries are not enabled, adding a new framework to an Application Framework should be done with absolute care.
-Splitting the apps up into multiple smaller frameworks might lead to longer launch times for users of that app.
+1. If mergeable libraries are not enabled, adding a new framework to an application framework should be done with absolute care.
+Splitting the application into several smaller frameworks could result in longer startup times for users of that application.

-- If at all possible, mergeable libraries should be enabled.
-It essentially results in the launch time of a statically built app.
-For the tested sample app on the iPhone 14, it reduces the launch time by about 90%!
+2. If at all possible, mergeable libraries should be enabled.
+The result is essentially the launch time of a statically built app.
+For the sample app tested on the iPhone 14, it reduces the launch time by about 90%!

-- Separating the modules into their core and implementation parts might make your app compile time faster.
-If no protocol or interface changes are made, the modules depending only on the core part of said framework do not need to be recompiled.
-Only the main application which then should depend on the concrete implementation module needs to be rebuild, which needs to happen anyway.
-The main benefit of this architecture however remains, that linking on the same layer is possible.
+3. Separating the modules into their core and implementation parts may speed up your application's compile time.
+If no protocol or interface changes are made, the modules that only depend on the core part of the framework do not need to be recompiled.
+Only the main application, which depends on the concrete implementation module, needs to be recompiled, which has to be done anyway.
+Other advantage of this architecture, however, is that it allows linking at the same level.

-- If mergeable libraries are not enabled, the separation into Core modules will also lead to more modules and dynamic libraries need to be loaded on app start and in turn a longer app launch time.
-This separation should then only be done when the horizontal linking benefit is actually needed for that framework.

 # SPM (maybe v3? or never)